IrvingGomez/PersonalWebpage/content/publication/consistency_of_random_forests_with_missing_values/index.md

 ---
-title: "Supplemetary material: Regression with Missing Data, a Comparison Study of Techniques Based on Random Forests"
+title: "On the consistency of a random forest algorithm in the presence of missing entries"
 authors:
 - admin
 - Emilien Joly